Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_profiling.md

 cat /sys/fs/cgroup/memory/slurm/uid_${SLURM_JOB_UID}/job_${SLURM_JOB_ID}/memory.max_usage_in_bytes
 ```

-**Remarks**:
+!!! note

-  * Make sure that `max_mem.sh` is executable (e.g., `chmod +x max_mem.sh`) and add the path to this script if it is not within the same directory.
+  * Make sure that the script `max_mem.sh` is executable (e.g., `chmod +x max_mem.sh`) and add the
+    path to this script if it is not within the same directory.
   * The `srun` command is necessary to gather the max. memory from all nodes within this job.
     Otherwise, you would only get the data from one node.